luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 In this exercise, the subject establishes that inquisitor.py receives four parameters (IP-src, MAC-src,IP-target,MAC-target) meaning that the script does not need to discover data from the server or the victim broadcasting ARP Requests.

+It si good to remenber that the ARP protocol is a Layer-2 /Network Layer protocol.

 Inquisitor only has to send forged ARP reply packages Sniff traffic between server and victim filtering FTP Packets Restablish ARP tables status